monkeydevtools/treepath-python/README.md

 </details>

-# Quick comparison between Imperative and Declarative Solution
+# Quick comparison between Imperative and Declarative Solution.

-To understand how treepath can differs from Imperative solution, here is an example problem showing both an Imperative and declarative solution.
+The following problem is solved using a Imperative Solution and a Declarative Solution to try to illustrate the differences between the two approaches.

-The problem is:  given the solar system json document fetch the planet by name.
+The problem is fetch the planet by name from the given solar system json document.